Have you been told you need an angioplasty or a stent? Are you short of breath? Chest pain?

-If that’s the case you may be a candidate for a coronary angioplasty, also called percutaneous coronary intervention.
+If that’s the case you may be a candidate for a coronary angioplasty, also called a percutaneous coronary intervention.
 This procedure is used to unclog arteries in the heart.

 The angioplasty procedure is a non-surgical method of heart surgery, where cardiac stents are inserted to reopen blocked carotid arteries that can cause a stroke and to expand narrowed arteries that supply the arms and legs with blood.